ajin40/cho-adhesion-model-v2/README.md

 run_tags.dox_aba_matrix(directory, rr, yy, ry, replicate_number)
 ```
 Additionally, if access to a parallel job creator is available, the main method of run_tags can be run, requiring a job file with each line a specific aba/dox ratio.
 On the PACE cluster, this is the command pace-gnu-job.

+# Questions
+For any questions about the code, contact Andrew Jin at ajin40 [at] gatech.edu